Decipher/textimage/README.txt

 - extension to be taken from image style when possible
 - review if logged messages should be pre-translated
 - use of gifTransparentColor in Textimage.php
+- field formatters to cache the image style in case of changes so that nodes can be refreshed

 -------------------------------------------------------------------------------